Kris Allen: Letting You In (2016–present)

 In 2015, he began work on his next studio album.
 The lead single, "Waves", was released to digital retailers on February 19, 2016, alongside pre-orders of the album.
 His fifth studio album, Letting You In, was released on March 18, 2016.
 "Love Will Find You" was released to American hot adult contemporary radio on September 19, 2016, as the second single.

 In April, he released an EP called Acoustic Tapes which featured songs from throughout his previous albums.
 Somethin' About Christmas, was released on November 4, 2016.
 It was supported by the single "Mommy, Is There More Than Just One Santa Claus?" for which he asked fans for photo submissions for the music video.
 He also recorded a track with Jim Brickman for his album Comfort & Joy called "A Little Bit of Christmas" and joined him for a holiday tour.

 In February 2017, he released an acoustic version of his single "Waves" for Valentine's Day.
 Also that month, he announced he had formed a new band called The Dames.
 They premiered a song called "The Death of Mr. Jones" in addition to doing a StageIt show.
 On April 7, 2017, he released a surprise Letting You In acoustic EP which featured a brand new song called "Venice".
 On May 20, 2017, The Dames released their first song digitally, "The Death of Mr. Jones".
 The song was the first of six songs to be released that year by the band.

 On May 6, 2018, Allen announced on Twitter that he would be joining the American Idol Live!
 Tour as a special guest.
 The tour kicked off in Redding, California, on July 11.
 Allen also released a new single, "When All The Stars Have Died," on June 29, 2018.
 On September 20, 2019, Allen released 10, which consisted of reworked versions of songs from his previous albums.
 The album title referenced that it had been ten years since Allen won American Idol and began his music career.

-On 2021 Kris Allen toured in Europe with David Cook.
+In 2021, Allen toured Europe with David Cook.
 The tour dates were rescheduled twice due to COVID-19 pandemic.
-The tour consisted of nine shows across Northern Europe and UK.
-Prior to the shows Kris released four new songs.
+The tour consisted of nine shows across Northern Europe and the United Kingdom.
+Prior to the shows Allen released four new songs.
 One of the songs was dedicated to his eldest son and had an animated music video.
 In 2022 he released a song called "It's You I Like", and on his Patreon-page he asked people to send him their childhood photo to make a personalized cover for the song.